HL7/case-reporting/input/pagecontent/electronic_reporting_and_surveillance_distribution_ersd_transaction_and_profiles.md

 * start-workflow
     - trigger: encounter-start
-    - action: check-reportable in "A" hours
+    - action: check-suspected-disorder in "A" hours

+* check-suspected-disorder
+    - if is-encounter-suspected-disorder, create-eicr
+    - if continue-check-reportable, check-reportable in "B" hours

 * check-reportable
-    - if is-encounter-reportable, report-eicr
+    - if is-encounter-reportable, create-eicr
-    - if check-update-eicr, report-eicr
+    - if check-update-eicr, create-eicr
     - if is-encounter-in-progress, check-reportable in "B" hours

+* create-eicr
+    - action: validate-eicr

-* report-eicr
+* validate-eicr
-    - create-eicr, validate-eicr, route-and-send-eicr
+    - route-and-send-eicr

+* encounter-modified
+    - trigger: encounter-modified
+    - create-eicr

 The `start-workflow` action is initiated by an `encounter-start` event, and specifies that `check-reportable` should be called in "A" hours.

+The `check-suspected-disorder` action checks the encounter against a suspected disorders value set, and if a match is found, calls the `create-eicr` action immediately.
+If the encounter is in progress and still within the normal reporting duration ("E"), or less than "D" hours have elapsed since the encounter end, `check-reportable` is called.

-The `check-reportable` action checks for suspected reportability, and if true, calls the `report-eicr` action.
-If an eICR has not been sent for over "C" hours, then `report-eicr` is called.
+The `check-reportable` action checks for suspected reportability and whether or not the encounter is within the normal reporting duration ("E"), and if true, calls the `create-eicr` action.
+If an eICR has not been sent for over "C" hours, then `create-eicr` is called.
 If the encounter is still in progress, `check-reportable` is called again with a delay of "B" hours and this continues until more than "D" hours have elapsed since the encounter end.

-The `report-eicr` action calls all three of `create-eicr`, `validate-eicr`, and `route-and-send-eicr`.

 The `create-eicr` action involves the marshaling of FHIR resources needed to create the eICR profile included in this standard.
+It calls the `validate-eicr` action.

 The `validate-eicr` action involves validating the created eICR conforms with all appropriate profiles and validation rules.
+It calls the `route-and-send-eicr` action.

 The `route-and-send-eicr` action involves the transmission of the eICR to either a third party platform, a Public Health Agency (PHA), or a Health information Exchange or Health Data Network on the way to a PHA.

+The `encounter-modified` action is initiated by an 'encounter-modified' event, and specifies that if the encounter has extended beyond the normal reporting duration ("E") `create-eicr` should be called.

 ##### Parameters
 Because of variability in accumulation of data at the start of a patient encounter, the EHR implementer should implement a time-based delay in generating and sending the first encounter eICR to allow time for required data to be captured within the patient chart.
 This will ensure the eICR is better populated before sending and will reduce the number of case reports that are sent for a single patient encounter.